Tom Watson is the latest to want answers on the PGA Tour’s deal with Saudi backers of LIV

 Monahan has referred to it as a “framework agreement” and he had few answers for players in a meeting two weeks ago at the Canadian Open.
 A Player Advisory Council meeting is scheduled for Tuesday ahead of the Travelers Championship in Connecticut.

-Monahan, who stepped away for a “medical situation” on Wednesday, is not expected to be there.
+Monahan, who stepped away for a “medical situation” on Wednesday, is not expected to attend.
 Two of his top executives are in charge of the tour’s day-to-day operations.

 The tour said in the June 6 announcement that Yasir Al-Rumayyan, the governor of the Public Investment Fund, would be chairman of the new company and Monahan would be the CEO.
 Two PGA Tour board members, Ed Herlihy and Jimmy Dunne, would join them on the executive committee.